grafana/faro-web-sdk/packages/core/README.md

 Although an isolated agent may sound like a great idea, there are some limitations which apply to them:

 - some instrumentations will still register globally (i.e. exceptions instrumentation or console instrumentation)
-- an isolated agent will not be available on the global object
+- an isolated Faro instance will not be available on the global object
-- the agent reference should be stored by the project as it won't be available via `import { agent } from '@grafana/faro-core';`
+- the Faro reference should be stored by the project as it won't be available via `import { faro } from '@grafana/faro-core';`